 I hope I can deliver.

-***

-I retreat to the bathroom later that afternoon to get away from everyone.
-It seems like half the team is stopping by to see how I’m doing, and whether or not I have a plan to keep everybody alive in the Milkmaids game.
-Maybe I’ll have to make a speech, or get Laura to hold a class on all of the horrible things their suits are capable of – though I really don’t want that.
-My players are bad enough as it is.

-So here I am sitting on the can and doing a word search puzzle to keep the bad thoughts out of my brain.
+I let Eddie leave and then retreat to the bathroom to get away from everyone.
+I am sitting on the can and doing a word search puzzle to keep the bad thoughts out of my brain.
 I’ve done my business.
 I’m just procrastinating instead of putting my pants back on.

 I hear the door open.
 Then heels.
 This is not a unisex bathroom.
 Am I in the wrong bathroom?
 Did I pick the women’s room by accident?
 This is not an encounter I want to live through today.
 I look up, though I can’t see anything except the stall walls.
 I hold my breath.
 Maybe if I don’t make any noise, they’ll do whatever it was they came in to do, and never know I was here.